Prostatectomy: Risks and complications

-Complications that occur in the period right after any surgical procedure, including a prostatectomy, include a risk of bleeding, a risk of infection at the site of incision or throughout the whole body, a risk of a blood clot occurring in the leg or lung, a risk of a heart attack or stroke, and a risk of death.
+A prostatectomy has similar complications that can occur in the period right after any surgical procedure.
+This includes a risk of bleeding, a risk of infection at the site of incision or throughout the whole body, a risk of a blood clot occurring in the leg or lung, a risk of a heart attack or stroke, and a risk of death.

 Severe irritation takes place if a latex catheter is inserted in the urinary tract of a person allergic to latex.
 That is especially severe in case of a radical prostatectomy due to the open wound there and the exposure lasting e.g. two weeks.
 Intense pain may indicate such situation.

 Men can experience changes in their sexual responses after radical prostatectomy, including impairments to sexual desire, penile morphology and orgasmic function.
 A 2005 article in the medical journal Reviews in Urology listed the incidence of several complications following radical prostatectomy: mortality <0.3%, impotence >50%, ejaculatory dysfunction 100%, orgasmic dysfunction 50%, incontinence <5–30%, pulmonary embolism <1%, rectal injury <1%, urethral stricture <5%, and transfusion 20%.

 Erectile dysfunction

-Surgical removal of the prostate contains an increased likelihood that patients will experience erectile dysfunction.
-Radical prostatectomy is associated with greater decrease in sexual function than external beam radiotherapy.
+Surgical removal of the prostate increases the likelihood that patients will experience erectile dysfunction.
+Radical prostatectomy is associated with a greater decrease in sexual function than external beam radiotherapy.
 Nerve-sparing surgery reduces the risk that patients will experience erectile dysfunction.
-However, the experience and the skill of the nerve-sparing surgeon, as well as any surgeon are critical determinants of the likelihood of positive erectile function of the patient.
+However, the experience and the skill of the nerve-sparing surgeon are critical determinants of the likelihood of positive erectile function of the patient.

 Following a prostatectomy, patients will not be able to ejaculate semen due to the nature of the procedure, resulting in the permanent necessity of assisted reproductive techniques in case of desires of future fertility.
-Preservation of normal ejaculation is possible after TUR prostatectomy, open or laser enucleation of adenoma and laser vaporisation of prostate.
+Preservation of normal ejaculation is possible after a TURP, open or laser enucleation of adenoma and laser vaporisation of prostate.
 However, retrograde ejaculation is a common problem.
 Preservation of ejaculation is the aim of some new techniques.
 Once the prostate and vesicles are removed, even if partial erection is achieved, ejaculation is a very different experience, with little of the compulsive release that is common to ejaculation with those organs intact.